Cruising the River Oder

 The river Oder is one of Europe’s hidden gems, starting in the mountains of the Czech Republic and winding its way through Poland and Germany, before spilling out into the Baltic Sea.
 The Oder often lives in the shadows of the Rhine and Danube but is almost equally as beautiful and exciting – sailing past ports like the cities of Szczecin and Wroclaw.
 The Oder is also a sanctuary for bird life with largely unspoilt riverbanks and the odd glistening city.
 Cruises on the Oder usually start in Berlin, sailing on the Havel before joining the Oder in Poland and heading north to the Baltic Sea – covering the fascinating region of Pomerania.

-Why cruise Oder
+Why choose Oder river cruises

 Less busy than other European heartlands river cruises, sailing on the Oder is a serene and memorable experience – particularly for those who’ve done the Rhine and its counterparts.
 Only a select few cruise lines offer sailings on the Oder, and many are usually combined with other waterways, starting in Berlin.
 CroisiEurope offers a sailing from Berlin to Copenhagen on the Oder, Havel River cruise and Baltic Sea, while Saga Cruises offers a specially charted Oder cruise on the Oder, Elbe and German Waterways on the Johannes Brahms.
 German cruise line Nicko Cruises offers a cruise on the Oder and Baltic Sea from Berlin.
+No matter what line, cruises on the river Oder are an amazing experience.

-Countries of the Oder River
+Oder river cruises: Countries of the Oder River

 World trade leader turned EU powerhouse Germany is a feast for all types of travellers, boasting world-class cities, gorgeous rolling landscapes, a revered wine-making industry, museums, galleries – you name it.
-From its gritty capital of cool Berlin and the old-world charm of Munich and Hamburg to the villages and vineyards of the Rhine and Moselle, Germany is an all-round top cruise destination.
+From its gritty capital of cool Berlin and the old-world charm of Munich and Hamburg to the villages and vineyards of the Rhine and Moselle, Germany is an all-around top Oder cruise destination.

-Ports of the Oder River
+Oder river cruises: Ports of the Oder River

 The Pomeranian Dukes’ Castle